guanzhongliu/FedMD_Imp/README.md

-# FedMD_practice
+# FedMD_Imp
-An implementation of FedMD: Heterogenous Federated Learning via Model Distillation
+Try to improve the performance of FedMD

 Based on Tensorflow 2.0 and Python 3.7